This recipe for Easy Drop Biscuits is a long time family favorite. These biscuits are the perfect addition to breakfast, brunch or dinner.

 Making biscuits from scratch can be intimidating because it can take a couple tries to master getting the dough just right.
-Drop biscuits are great because the dough is really easy to make and there’s no need to roll out the dough.
-Instead you just scoop a little of dough in a spoon and drop it on the baking sheet.
-This recipe for Easy Drop Biscuits is the Cliff’s Notes version of biscuit making.
+This recipe for drop biscuits is the Cliff’s Notes version of biscuit making.

 To do this there are three common methods:

 - Using a pastry blender to mash and divide the butter into small pieces and the dough resembles pea sized crumbs or sand